Privacy statement

 Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

-The controller within the meaning of the General Data Protection Regulation is the University of Hamburg, a public-law corporation.
-The contact details are:
+The data controller as defined by the General Data Protection Regulation is the University of Hamburg, a public-law corporation.
+The contact information is as follows:

 University of Hamburg